The Japan Box

 The Japan Box is a boxed set compilation of the five albums released by the Beatles for the Japanese market between 1964 and 1965, originally released in Japan by Odeon Records.
-The albums consist of Meet the Beatles!, The Beatles' Second Album, A Hard Day's Night, The Beatles No. 5., and Help!
+The albums consist of Meet the Beatles!, The Beatles' Second Album, A Hard Day's Night, The Beatles No. 5, and Help!
 The box set presents them in the Mini LP format.
 It also includes a 100-page book.

+AllMusic noted about the compilation, "the reason to pick this up is the packaging, and this is as nicely assembled as The U.S. Albums or The Beatles in Mono".

 Disc and track listing

 With the exception of A Hard Day's Night and Help!, which are in stereo, all albums are in mono.